 To protect your rights, we recommend that you contact one of our experienced patent attorneys to discuss how we can assist you with applying for a patent application.

 In addition to being necessary for preparing a patentability opinion letter, a search is recommended to prepare the patent application and to draft claims in a way which would give the broadest possible protection to the invention.
 While some may believe a patent can be filed without conducting a professional patent search, at the Intellectual Property Center we highly recommend conducting the patent search.
 While it may be easier to draft the patent without evaluating the prior art, it will not provide the greatest protection for you or your business as you integrate the invention into your business model.

 Click here to read about OPINION LETTERS.

 If you have a patent that you believe is being infringed, you should contact one of our patent attorneys to preserve your legal rights.
-Conversely, if another person or group is claiming that you are infringing upon their patent, you should contact one of our patent attorneys to assist you.
+Conversely, if another person or group is claiming that you have infringed their patent, you should contact us to see how we can assist you with enforcing your patent.

 In addition to assisting in preparing and filing a patent application, we can provide additional information and assistance on: